santolucito/atom-hasklive/README.md

-Hi my name is akshar.
-I will attempt to do something to this.
+Hi my name is Akshar.
+I am going to be working on integrating a word counter into this file.
+If done correctly, the command control-alt-o should trigger a window to appear at the top of the editor displaying a total count of words in the code.

 # Hasklive for Atom